 Price and where to buy it: $65 on Amazon

 If you don’t think a pair of wireless headphones or earbuds can make it through your workout, the RunPhone Wireless will give you the confidence that your headphones aren’t going anywhere.
 Though it looks like a regular sweat-band, there are hidden speakers that let you listen to music wirelessly.

 Price and where to buy it: $100 on the Grommet

 Sony 1000XM2 Noise-Canceling Headphones

 If you’re looking for a top-of-the-line pair of wireless headphones to get you through a long-haul flight, try the 1000XM2 Wireless Noise-Cancelling Headphones from Sony.
-With high-resolution audio quality, 30 hours of battery life, and a noise-cancelling profile made just for the in-flight experience, these wireless headphones are worth the high price if you crave a quiet flight.
+With high-resolution audio quality, 30 hours of battery life, and a noise-canceling profile made just for the in-flight experience, these wireless headphones are worth the high price if you crave a quiet flight.

 Price and where to buy it: $298 on Amazon

 More from SmarterTravel:

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.